ktdiedrich/Aneurysm/README.md

 # Aneurysm
-Aneurysm is a collection of Java plugins for ImageJ http://imagej.nih.gov/ij/ extracting arteries from MRI images, finding centerlines and measuring tortuosity or twsitedness.
+Aneurysm is a collection of Java plugins for ImageJ http://imagej.nih.gov/ij/ extracting arteries from MRI images, finding centerlines and measuring tortuosity or twistedness.
 The software was developed to measure the connection between tortuosity and the development of intracranial aneurysms at the University of Utah.

 ## References